Contact potentials in presence of a regular finite-range interaction using dimensional regularization and the $N/D$ method: Introduction

 This work is organized as follows.
 Section~\ref{sec:dimreg} will be devoted to the solution of the LSE with DR techniques, and there, we will provide results for contact potentials with more than two terms.
 In Section~\ref{ExactND}, we will present the exact $N/D$ method with a given number of subtractions.
 In Section~\ref{results}, we will compare results from both methods and in Section~\ref{sec:proof}, we will proof the connection between both schemes.
 We will finish with some conclusions in Section~\ref{conclusions}.
+In addition, there is an appendix where we discuss some results with a sharp cutoff, and the relationship between the DR approaches based on the Schr\"odinger equation and on the LSE developed in Refs.~\cite{Kaplan:1996xu} and \cite{Nieves:2003uu}, respectively.